‘LOVE AND MONSTERS’

 The majority hate this episode.
 This is something I don’t understand.
 I enjoyed watching this!
 It’s not great, but I still enjoyed it.
 I suppose because I was new to ‘Doctor Who’, I did not know any better.

 ‘Love and Monsters’ is by Russell T. Davies.
-It doesn’t feature the Doctor and Rose, as they appear only at the beginning and the end.
+It doesn’t feature the Doctor and Rose much, as they appear only at the beginning and the end.
 It is narrated by a man obsessed with the Doctor via his video camera.

 Elton Pope tells his story about meeting the Doctor.
 He recollects his encounters with aliens and forms a social group about the Doctor called the ‘London Investigative ‘N’ Detective Agency’ (LINDA).

 But their group is soon taken over by the mysterious Victor Kennedy who pushes them forward into finding the Doctor.
-It’ll mean hurting those closest to who know Elton like Jackie Tyler, Rose’s mum.
+It’ll mean hurting those closest to who know Elton such as Jackie Tyler, Rose’s mum.

 Mark Warren stars as Elton – not to be confused with Elton John.
 I liked Elton, as the story depicts how a man’s encounter with the Doctor can be life-changing with both exciting and horrible results.